VerityIncorporated/Jays.Host-Toolkit/README.md

 - Crasher Method 3
 - Crasher Method 4
 - Crasher Method 5 (Patched) (He like... deleted the page... as a fix...)
-- User Dumper, gets all public info on all users on Jays.Host.
+- User Dumper, gets all public info on all users on Jays.Host. (https://anonfiles.com/t1i4lbDdx3/UserDump_txt <- Already Dumped Info)

 ## Other